yanastaneva8/codimensions-unstable-loci/README.md

 Date: Oct 2021

+Valdemar Tsanov
-Let X=G/B be the flag variety of a semisimple complex Lie group G, B being a fixed Borel subgroup.
-We are interested in the description of the GIT-classes of ample line bundles on X w.r.t. a given reductive subgroup.
+Let _X=G/B_ be the flag variety of a semisimple complex Lie group _G_, _B_ being a fixed Borel subgroup.
+We are interested in the description of the GIT-classes of ample line bundles on _X_ w.r.t. a given reductive subgroup.
 More specifically, we are interested in extremal values of the codimensions of unstable loci.

-This script computes the extremal values for codimensions of unstable loci for one-paramater subgroups.
-The one-parameter subgroups we have implemented here are:
+These values are obtained by a Weyl group calculation with fundamental weights, which is implemented here.

+The basic step is the following: for a given pair of vectors _h_,_A_ (dominant weights), we compute the minimal length _L_ of a Weyl group element _w_ such that the scalar product _(A,wh)<0_, and we present an expression for _w_ as a product of simple reflections.

+The number _L_ is interpreted suitably as the codimension of the unstable locus of the one parameter subgroup _-h_ acting on the line bundle defined by _A_.

+For our purposes, we run the procedure for fixed _h_, and let _A_ run over
-- fundamental coweights
+ - the fundamental weights
-- the sum of the fundamental weights (or one half times the sum of the positive roots)
+ - the sum of the fundamental weights for every _w_.
+Our choices for _h_ are also among the above, with a few additional cases, as needed.

+The current scripts deliver results for lengths up to 10 due to hardware limitations.
+We strongly believe that the code can be optimized and improved for future use.
+Any comments and/or feedback are more than welcome.

 Python 3.9